-As shown above, there are four types of element in SOAP.
-In Envelope element, user defines xmlns:soap namespace and soap:encodingStyle attribute.
-The header is an optional element where defines how to process SOAP message. mustUnderstand, actor and encodingStyle attributes are available.
+As shown above, there are four types of elements in SOAP.
+In Envelope element, users define xmlns:soap namespace and soap:encodingStyle attribute.
+The header is an optional element that defines how to process SOAP message. mustUnderstand, actor and encodingStyle attributes are available (???).
 SOAP Body element contains actual messages.
-Meanwhile, it also may have a child element named as “Fault” where error message can be handled.
+Meanwhile, it may include a child element named as “Fault” where error messages can be handled.

 The benefit of SOAP is obvious.
-It allows internet communication between programs with the support of different transport protocols.
-Meanwhile, because it follows post/response mechanism in HTTP.
-It can easily pass through firewalls and proxies.
+It allows internet communication between programs with the support of different transport protocols. (???)
+Meanwhile, because it follows post/response mechanism in HTTP, it can easily pass through firewalls and proxies.

 3.3.2 REST